pustotnik/zenmake/docs/tests.rst

     - If selected task has no feature \*program and has no :ref:`run <buildconf-taskparams-run>` but has \*stlib/\*shlib then this task is cosidered as a task with test but ZenMake will not try to run this task as test.
-It's usuful for extra libraries for tests.
+It's useful for creation of separated libraries for tests only.

     - Specify task parameter :ref:`run <buildconf-taskparams-run>`.